sebastianmyrback/Ice-Modeling/Newton/Hirn.md

 guess for Newton’s method on level l, we chose the FE solution corresponding to level l−1."

 Gör verkligen vi detta?
 För han får konvergens till TOL = 10exp-11 på cirka 7-8 iterationer.
 För oss krävs det mer kring 20 stycken för TOL = 1exp-7.

+Vidare, gällande Newtons metod implementerad av Hirn så skriver han såhär:

+"Step 3 of Algorithm 3.1 includes the step-size control which is crucial when highly nonlinear p-structure problems are solved via Newton’s method.
+In general, the Newton update zk h is weighted by the relaxation parameter lambda.
+The step-size control enables the globalization of Newton’s method, i.e., the independence of the convergence with respect to the choice of u0
+h.
+If l^star = 0, then Algorithm 3.1 performs one full Newton cycle."